 They are usually set up as current accounts – in other words, as part of an everyday bank account that you use for household spending.

 If you have a cashback current account and you use it to pay a lot of regular bills or direct debits, you will earn money on each transaction as a cashback reward.
+This is a very easy way to receive a small discount on your everyday expenses.
 If you have a current account that isn't paying any interest or cashback, and you switch to a cashback bank account you could earn up to £5 a month or more as a reward.

 A cashback bank account can also be useful if you don't manage to save enough money each month to take advantage of interest rates.
 Instead, you're being rewarded simply for running your account.